alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 * If the current `Result` is `Ok`, `Bind` calls the next step (e.g., `FindUser`, passed in as a function/delegate) and returns *that* step’s `Result`.
 * If the current `Result` is `Fail`, `Bind` skips the next step and returns the existing failure unchanged.
 It ignores the passed in step.

-That’s why failures “flow” to the end: once a `Fail` happens, every subsequent `Bind` just forwards it.

 Finally, chaining works because every step returns a `Result`.
-That keeps the shape consistent so you can keep calling `Bind`.
-If a step returned an unrelated type (or `void`), the chain would break because there’d be no `Bind` to call and no standard way to propagate errors.
+This keeps the shape consistent so you can keep calling `Bind`.
+If a step returned an unrelated type (or `void`), the chain would break.

-The key point: `Result` handles the sequencing; `ParseId`, `FindUser`, and `DeactivateDecision` don’t need to know about each other or manually check for errors, they just return `Result`, and `Bind` ensures the next step only runs after an `Ok(...)`.
+The key point: `Result` handles sequencing; steps just return a `Result`, and `Bind` ensures the next step runs after an Ok.

 #### How to get out of a Result with Match